Skip to content

 Ngāti Kahungunu ki Te Wairoa, Ngāti Pāhauwera

-Nicole Titihuia Hawkins (Ngāti Kahungunu ki Te Wairoa, Ngāti Pāhauwera) joins us as an Editor, to help us promote and celebrate Māori writers and their stories.
+Nicole Titihuia Hawkins (Ngāti Kahungunu ki Te Wairoa, Ngāti Pāhauwera) joins us as Programme Co-ordinator, to help us promote and celebrate Māori writers and their stories.
 Nicole is a writer, teacher and proud new Māmā.
 Passionate about story sovereignty and advocacy, Nicole is the co-founder and facilitator of Poetry with Brownies – safe space open mic events for indigenous poets.

 Nicole lives in Te Awakairangi and runs an earring business with her best friend.
 Nicole has work published by Overland, Capital Magazine, Blackmail Press, Sport 47, Awa Wāhine and The Spinoff.
 Her collection, Whai, won the Jessie Mackay Prize for best first book of Poetry at the 2022 Ockham New Zealand Book Awards.
 You can check out Nicole’s mahi on Instagram.